Sbussiso/developer_resume_website/README.md

 # developer_resume_website
-This is a resume specific to showing off developer skills
+This is a resume to display and highlight developer skills and experience.